Last Updated: 25 Jan 2020

 (There are lots of various old Bison Books editions of BES out there, but the pagination is different;

-(This book just went out of print.
+(This book is now out of print.
 PDFs of all assigned essays therein are available on Canvas.

 (Older editions—1995, 1996—are fine: same pagination.)

 TEXTS on RESERVE (Love Library):